Pastor Charles Spurgeon – The Year 1854

 Charles Spurgeon Talks About God Being With Us!

 Handling God’s Word

-To do that he must be willing to deal with the moral issues of the day, such as abortion, homosexuality, immigration, and poverty.
+To do that, he must be willing to deal with the moral issues of the day, such as abortion, homosexuality, immigration, and poverty.
 These issues are not political, regardless of what some may say.
 They fall into the category of the law.
 They deal with morality.
-That means that the pastor if he is faithful, must uphold what the Scriptures teach on these issues.
+That means that the pastor must uphold what the Scriptures teach on these issues if he is faithful.
 He will not always be popular.
 He will be called judgmental by some.
 But the preacher must handle the Word of God like a surgeon handles a scalpel.

 The Life Of Pastor Charles Spurgeon

 For example, the Bible says in 1 Corinthians 6:9-10 (ESV), “Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
 That covers everybody, especially since Jesus pointed out that we can offend God’s law even with our thoughts.

 Thanks be to God Paul doesn’t end at verse 10.
 He goes on to say in verse 11, “And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ, and by the Spirit of our God.”
 That’s the Gospel.
 The Gospel does not excuse sin.
 It does not overlook sin; it does not license sin.
 It washes it away.